brianglass/anastasis/files/syn-sep01.md

 Eupsychios, courageous \[eupsychos\] at the sword, Offers his Fashioner his soul with joy.

-On the same day is celebrated the dormition of the Venerable LoukÃ¡s of the Eparchy of Lykaonia, third Superior of the Monastery of the Saviour, called ’Of the Deep Torrent’.
+On the same day is celebrated the dormition of the Venerable Loukás of the Eparchy of Lykaonia, third Superior of the Monastery of the Saviour, called ’Of the Deep Torrent’.

 **September 8th**